Our Favorite Winter Cycling Gear Fully Reviewed

 This bag is designed to face the elements.
 It is sturdy and will hold up well over time.

 At around 100 dollars, this sleek bag is reasonably priced and performs perfectly as a commuter bag.

-3. Pearl Izumi Ride Pro AMFIB Lobster Gloves
+3. Pearl Izumi Ride Lobster Gloves

 Lobster Claw gloves are a great idea when the temperature drops as they keep your digits toasty while still allowing for the dexterity to grip the handlebar and reach the brakes.